key1123/Data2401_F20/InClass/README.md

 1. To finish, submit a link to the repository in your account on github to the assignment on BB.

-I had some coffee for breakfast
+For breakfast I had
+1.) strawberry mango juice
+2.) hashbrowns this morning